 - 2 tablespoon of sesame oil

-- 2 tablespoon of Japanese soy sauce (Japanese because it’s lighter in it’s flavour than Chinese soy)
+- 2 tablespoon of Japanese soy sauce.
+Because it’s lighter in its flavour than Chinese soy.

 - 2 cloves of garlic